syanco/ind2pop/project_notes.md

 * Save out the conda env (niche_mix)
 * Send proj to HPC to start annotations
 * Build WF script to separate the anlysis and plots from the annotation steps
-* Check with John to see if his MOL script can remian on a public github...
+* Put MOL downloader into .gitignore

 ## Activity log